aw-birdgang/polymarket-demo/contract/README.md

 On success, the OracleRequestSent event is emitted.

-4️⃣ Resolve Market (resolveMarket) ⚖️
+4️⃣ Resolve Comment (resolveMarket) ⚖️
 🛎️ Admin Only

 🎯 Function Call